pydicom/pynetdicom/docs/tutorials/create_scp.rst

     I: Received Store Response (Status: 0xC211 - Failure)
     I: Releasing Association

-As you can see, ``storescu`` successfully associated with our SCP and send a store request, but received a response containing a failure status ``0xC211``.
+As you can see, ``storescu`` successfully associated with our SCP and sent a store request, but received a response containing a failure status ``0xC211``.
 For the storage service, :dcm:`statuses<part04/sect_B.2.3.html>` in the ``0xC000`` to ``0xCFFF`` range fall under 'cannot understand', which is a generic failure status.
-In *pynetdicom's* case this range of statuses is used to provide more specific error information; by checking the :ref:`storage service class page<service_store_pynd>` in the documentation you can find what the corresponding error is to a given status.
+In *pynetdicom's* case this range of statuses is used to provide more specific error information; by checking the :ref:`storage service class page<service_store_pynd>` in the documentation you can the corresponding error to a given status.

 In the case of ``0xC211`` the error is 'Unhandled exception raised by the handler bound to ``evt.EVT_C_STORE``', so what does the output from the SCP